 \

-Then you take The Edge Ferry.
-This high-speed ferry departs from the Simpson Bay Police Dock, which is located about 10 minutes from the airport.
+From there, you can take The Edge ferry.
+This high-speed boat departs from the Simpson Bay Police Dock, located about 10 minutes from the airport, so the transfer is quick and straightforward once you land.

 Fort Bay Harbor welcome center in Saba